formvuelate/formvuelate/docs/4.x/guide/schema-wizard.md

 You don't have to listen to this `submit` button's click events, as `SchemaWizard` will take care of emitting a `submit` event whenever it is clicked, or the form is submitted in any other way.
 :::

-The following example uses the `afterForm` slot to toggle Next and Back button s to navigate through the form.
+The following example uses the `afterForm` slot to toggle Next and Back buttons to navigate through the form.

 <DemoContainer>
 <template #demo>